-NOTICE Always connect the housing of the safety sensor to functional earth or ground!
-Solution The housing of the safety sensor must always be connected to earth (functional earth) or machine/vehicle ground.
-If the safety sensor is attached to a non-conductive material (e.g. a concrete wall), the hous- ing of the safety sensor must be earthed.
+NOTICE Always connect the housing of the safety sensor to functional earth or ground! machine/vehicle ground.
+If the safety sensor is attached to a non-conductive material (e.g. a concrete wall), the housing of the safety sensor must be earthed.